Skip to Content

 • Put a drop of any essential oil you love on the collar of your shirt.
 Sniff it at any moment you feel nauseated because of any “birth smells” wafting in the air.

 • Before being wheeled to the operating room for a cesarean birth, place a cotton ball with a drop or two of mom’s favorite essential oil right by her head.
-Her head is in the non-sterile field so leaving a cotton ball there is perfectly OK.
+Her head is in the non-sterile field, so leaving a cotton ball there is perfectly OK.
 The OR can have unwelcome smells (antiseptic, cauterized skin, etc.) and the essential oil helps combat these unpleasant sensations while simultaneously providing a therapeutic benefit at birth.

 Diffusers are an easy way to distribute essential oils aromatically without using an open flame.
 Most hospitals and birth centers do not allow candles so this is a fantastic alternative.
+The diffuser I bring to births can be found here on Amazon.
+It is small, lightweight and very portable.

 Ready to get started?